 The latter is about our need to come to terms with, and transcend, “whatever is”, it is the perspective of the Tao, of Non-Duality, of “all is only at it can be, right now”, it is about knowing the pre-eminence of “Being” over “Doing”.
-But this stance can be very is apolitical and passive, letting what will be, be.
-It reflects the healthily idea that it is better to do nothing than do harm.
+But this stance can be very apolitical and passive, letting what will be, be.
+It reflects the healthy idea that it is better to do nothing than do harm.
 How though do we know what to do?
 After all, “every stick” has two ends” and we live in a world of unintended consequences.
 I have partly taken this position down the years, and in doing so have avoided taking fuller responsibility for the political implications of my philosophy.
 For those of a spiritual disposition this place of “Being” is beyond material concerns, only an “Enlightened being” could possibly act wisely.
 This can be an easy “escape route” from the real difficulty of facing our responsibility for the world that nurtures and sustains us.
 For myself, I see now that to ignore the political “doing” that inevitably flows from my philosophy, is ducking my responsibility to the world I live in.
 I guess that in an ideal world anarchism might be the answer, trusting in the “Goodness” and self-regulating power of human beings.
 But we live in a traumatised world that is far from ideal and history teaches us that change happens because of people’s efforts.

-One of the problems is that modern societies have largely forgotten or rejected the understanding of this “spiritual” core to human nature.
+One of the problems is that modern societies have largely forgotten or rejected is the understanding of this “spiritual” core to human nature.
 This rejection was necessary for removing the shackles of fossilised Religions, it facilitated embracing Modernism’s wonderful liberating emphasis on scientific truth.
 More recently we needed to challenge the fossilisation of Science to reach the freedom of Post-Modernism’s insight about the relativity of everything.
 Now we need to “transcend and include” (Ken Wilber) Post-Modernism to reclaim our “spirituality”.
 This multi century journey of society’s developing consciousness (à la Wilber’s “Integral” model) provides the ground for our current remembering of “spirituality” in wonderfully new, free, non-dogmatic ways.
-It is obvious why we needed to separate religion from politics.
-They can dangerously mutually justify and reinforce each other in the accumulation of power, something that is re-emerging today in Russia and with other authoritarian movements (Guardian 11/06/19).
+It is obvious why we needed to separate religion from politics as they can dangerously mutually justify and reinforce each other in the accumulation of power.
+This is something that is re-emerging today in Russia and with other authoritarian movements (Guardian 11/06/19).
 But this newer understanding of the “spiritual” aspect of life is not concerned with power, it is not religious (it defies any dogmatic or institutionalised form), and it needs to be included back into the heart of our philosophy.
 Our spiritual and psychological understanding are an integral part of this and in the end, we cannot separate philosophy from politics.

 The implications of these two perspectives are that many of the Left’s proposals for creating a fairer society are correct, but from a perspective of deeper meaning.
 We do need to re-configure the Capitalist basis of our economies, competition and “free markets” alone are evidently not the answer.
 They continue to create lives of misery whilst destroying the planet at terrifying speed.
 Many of the changes needed may well look like “socialism” as we have little in the way of other conceptual frames at present.
-We need though to be wary, because politics always seems to fall into the trap of power and in doing so loose the treasured goal.
+We need though to be wary, because politics always seems to fall into the trap of power and in doing so loses the treasured goal.
 Socialism’s problems, it seems to me, stem from its addiction to power.
 To avoid that we need to stay connected to and informed by the “spiritual” dimension of our experience as well as our psychological knowledge.
 Our insecurity leads us to seek power over others.
 That this “need” always comes from trauma is clear, but it continues to perniciously play out in all forms of Governmental and private institutions.
 It certainly “did for” the twentieth century’s experiments in “Socialism”.
 Established religions also fall into this trap too and need to let go of their wealth and “power over”, which has always been deeply hypocritical.